Devon County Council has a statutory responsibility to promote and enhance wildlife through its functions and management of its estate.

 - Invasives and disease

 Species that have been introduced into areas outside their natural range, through human actions, are known as non-native species.
 Some have been introduced intentionally and others accidentally.
 An audit of non-native species in England in 2005 found 2721 species in the wild.
-While the majority of these are harmless a small number are invasive and can cause significant environmental, economic and public health implications.
+While the majority of these are harmless a small number are invasive and can, in some cases, cause significant environmental and economic harm.

 - Wildlife and geology planning guidance